WHAT HAPPENS AT AN ASSESSMENT?

 I build a background history of each person’s health and educational development, as well as their strengths and current difficulties.

 Please note that an eye test will need to have been carried out within 12 months of the dyslexia assessment taking place.
+If the questionnaire indicates that there are any visual difficulties present, I may recommend a visual stress assessment with an Optometrist before the dyslexia assessment takes place.

 During an Assessment